JL-14/community-incident-forum/README.md

 ---

 ## Testing
+In order to confirm the functionality, responsiveness and presentation of the website, it was extensively tested on a range of screen types and screen sizes, across Chrome, Firefox, and Edge browsers, and in various developer environments, including VS Code, GitPod, and Heroku.

 ### Manual testing

 | feature | action | expected result | tested | passed | comments |